MisterMoody/twigTemplates/README.md

 The information in this section illustrated syntax rules for using variables while employing a built-in tag, filter and function feature.
 Yet, the code used only touched the surface of the power instilled in the Twig templating language.
 Although not explored here, test features are equally important to the development of any project: such content will be shared in the 'Troubleshooting' section below.
 Fortunately, this presents an opportunity to explore valid variable expressions and operators before advancing further with elaborate concepts.

 ### Expressions and Operators
-Twig allows [expressions](https://twig.symfony.com/doc/2.x/templates.html#expressions) everywhere, the simplest form being a Literal, which are PHP data-type representations.
+Twig allows [expressions](https://twig.symfony.com/doc/2.x/templates.html#expressions) everywhere: an expression is evaluated to its Boolean value meaning that a particular statement will be executed if it evaluates to `true` and ignored otherwise.
+The simplest form of an expression is a Literal, which are PHP data-type representations.

 |       Type       |     Value Example      |
 |------------------|------------------------|